OLMS

 At a distant second, paper towels and tissues are sometimes placed in recycling.
 These items are not recyclable, but they are compostable—they can always go in the compost!

-Last, logistically, it can be tricky to figure out which plastics are accepted for curbside recycling.
+Not all plastic is equally suitable for recycling.
 Even within the recycling codes printed on the bottom of plastic containers, different types of containers are treated differently.
 For example, #1 plastics (PET) are recyclable in bottle form, but clamshell forms can be more difficult to process.

 • Certain paper products are only compostable.